 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the A6000 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Sony A6000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.